 Dry Goods Storage & Pest Control

-All food is stored in either glass jars or the original packaging.
+All food is stored in either glass jars or we vacuum seal it.
 If it’s in packaging we organize it into plastic containers.
 This keeps out moisture and pests.
 For a while when we first moved in we have a lot of trouble with mice but we rarely catch even one, now that we have the food all locked up.
 We shop in bulk whenever possible and keep a lot of food on hand.
 If you want to learn some interesting way to stock your pantry you might enjoy reading: Pantry Essentials: Stock a Pantry like a Pro

 If you are building a house, don’t overlook the value of a good old fashioned root cellar.
 It is truly the best way to cold store your garden bounty.
 We don’t even have a basement but I wish that we did!